 of at the end of sentence

-We must always use a lot of or lots of including of.
+We must always use a lot of or lots of including of before a noun.
 However, we can use the expressions a lot or lots (without of) at the end of a sentence.

 - ‘How many beers did you have?’
 ‘I don’t know; I had lots/a lot.’

 We use (a) few before plural (countable) nouns and (a) little or a bit of (more informal) before uncountable nouns.

 - I have to do a few things this afternoon.

 - He always gets good results with very little effort.